graphql/graphiql/packages/monaco-graphql/README.md

 - you can extend the standard completion/linting/etc provided. for example, `editor.setModelMarkers()`
 - [Monaco Editor API Docs](https://microsoft.github.io/monaco-editor/api/index.html)
 - [Monaco Editor Samples](https://github.com/Microsoft/monaco-editor-samples) repository is great for tips on implementing with different bundlers, runtimes, etc.

+## Inspiration

+`microsoft/monaco-json` was our inspiration from the outset, when it was still a standalone repository. @acao actually wholesale copied many files, you could almost say it was a fork!

 ## TODO